-The Undergraduate Research Experience provides students in science, technology, engineering, and mathematics (STEM) from Citrus College, Cypress College, Fullerton College, Golden West College, Mt.
-San Antonio College, Orange Coast College, Santa Ana College, and Santiago Canyon College an opportunity to conduct research at California State University, Fullerton (CSUF) in an 8-week summer program.
+The Undergraduate Research Experience provides students in science, technology, engineering, and mathematics (STEM) from Citrus College, Cypress College, Fullerton College, Golden West College, Irvine Valley College, Orange Coast College, Saddleback College, Santa Ana College, and Santiago Canyon College an opportunity to conduct research at California State University, Fullerton (CSUF) in an 8-week summer program.
 Hispanic/Latinx students are strongly encouraged to apply!

 Selected students will gain first-hand experience in scientific investigation in a dynamic, collaborative research environment.
 Students will be matched with CSUF faculty who will provide training and support.
 In addition to research, participants will create a research poster and present their findings.
 Participants will receive a $5,000 stipend for their research and participation throughout the summer.
-Stipend limited to U.S. citizens, nationals, or permanent residents.
+Stipend limited to U.S. citizens, nationals, permanent residents, and DACA recipients.

 interested in URE?

 Sign up for our URE mailing list.
 We will send email reminders about the application deadlines and provide you with insights about the application process.
-Please sign up if you are interested in URE20, URE21, or both!
+Please sign up if you are interested in URE23!